saivarshithavunoori/usmedication-tools/README.md

-# Medication Alternative & Side Effects Checker
+# USMedication Tools – Medication Lookup, Alternative & Side Effects Checker

 This project powers a medication tool used on **usmedication.com**.